-In the secular histories of modernity, it has become common parlance to equate the forcible conversions of the Islamic conquest with the Catholic Crusades, as if to suggest that there is an equity in principle between the coerced conversions to Islam imposed by the Arabs on their conquered peoples and the activities of the Crusaders.
-The end purpose is polemical: to smear Catholicism with the label of religious extremism, as is frequently done by atheists who are insistent upon proving that religion by its very nature tends to violence.
-Thus the Church is accused of "spreading religion by the sword" during the Crusades, lumping it in with the Muslims and basically saying that the Church has behaved no better than Mohammed.
-This article will examine the accusation that the Crusaders were interested in "spreading religion by the sword" and demonstrate the falsity of the charge while examining the role that coercion and force did play in evangelization during the Crusades.
+In the secular histories of modernity, it has become common to proclaim a moral equivalency between the forcible conversions of the Islamic conquest and the Catholic Crusades, as if to suggest that there is an equity in principle between the coerced conversions to Islam imposed by the Arabs on their conquered peoples and the activities of the Crusaders.
+The end purpose is polemical: to smear Catholicism with the label of religious extremism, as is frequently done by those who insist that religion by its very nature tends to violence.
+Thus the Church is accused of “spreading religion by the sword” during the Crusades, lumping it in with the Muslims and basically saying that the Church has behaved no better than Mohammed.
+This article will examine the accusation that the Crusaders were interested in “spreading religion by the sword” and demonstrate the falsity of the charge while examining the role that coercion and force did play in evangelization during the Crusades.

 While much has been written on the motives of the Crusaders, the only way to gain any certainty about why they left their homes in Europe and went to the Holy Land in the 11th-13th centuries is to examine contemporary documents from those involved in the Crusading movement.
 Let us begin by looking at several charters issued by various kings granting lands and privileges to the military orders.

 Yet what do these charters really prove?
-For one thing, we must remember that the military orders were also religious orders, bound by evangelical counsels, and that by their very nature they existed for the purpose of extending God's kingdom just as much as the Benedictines or other medieval orders, and as such it is perfectly natural and expected that their charters would mention the propagation of the Christian faith.
-Since they were Catholic religious orders, it would be suspect if the charters did not contain such language.
+For one thing, we must remember that the military orders were also religious orders, bound by evangelical counsels, who by their very nature they existed for the purpose of extending God’s kingdom just as much as the Benedictines or other medieval orders.
+As such, it is perfectly natural and expected that their charters would mention the propagation of the Christian faith.
+Since they were Catholic religious orders, it would actually be suspect if the charters did not contain such language.

-Furthermore, we must remember that there are more ways to propagate Christianity than by violence.
+Furthermore, we there are certainly more ways to propagate Christianity than by violence.
 The fact that the charter of the Templars said they were dedicated to the propagation of the faith does not mean the charter envisioned this being accomplished through military means.
-There are many ways to spread Christianity; for example, Urban II, the pope who called the First Crusade, in 1088 made mention of the Spanish participants in the Reconquista converting Spanish Muslims "by word and example."
-Further, many of these charters that do mention the propagation of the faith are very specific about the use of force, including what we could term medieval "rules of engagement".
-A perfect example of this is Pope Alexander III ’ s conﬁrmation of the Order of Santiago, issued in 1175, which contains the injunction: "in their warfare they should devote themselves to this objective alone, namely either to protect Christians from their [the Saracens ’] attacks or to be in a position to induce them [the Saracens] to follow the Christian faith".
-The latter clause, "be in a position to induce them to follow the Christian faith", does not refer to forcible conversion, but rather an ideal situation in which Christian military dominance paves the way for peaceable evangelization by Christian missionaries.
-This was the ideal state of affairs, one in which the expulsion of the Islamic lords allows the peaceable spread of Christianity unhindered.
+There are many ways to spread Christianity; for example, Urban II, the pope who called the First Crusade, in 1088 made mention of the Spanish participants in the Reconquista converting Spanish Muslims “by word and example.”
+(4) Additionally, many of these charters that mention the propagation of the faith are very specific about the use of force, including what we could term medieval “rules of engagement.”
+A perfect example of this is Pope Alexander III’s conﬁrmation of the Order of Santiago, issued in 1175, which contains the injunction: “in their warfare they should devote themselves to this objective alone, namely either to protect Christians from their [the Saracens ’] attacks or to be in a position to induce them [the Saracens] to follow the Christian faith.”
+(5) The latter clause, “be in a position to induce them to follow the Christian faith”, does not refer to forcible conversion, but rather an ideal situation in which Christian military dominance paves the way for peaceable evangelization by Christian missionaries.
+This was the ideal state of affairs, one in which the expulsion of the Islamic lords allowed the peaceable spread of Christianity unhindered.
 We will see more of this later.

 Indeed, there is little to indicate that the military orders sought to promote the conversion of those under their authority.
 For one thing they did not themselves have the personnel to instruct potential converts; the role of brother chaplains was merely to provide for the spiritual welfare of their colleagues, not engage in broad missionary work.
 Some insisted that the military orders should take a more active role in bringing about conversion.
-Innocent IV asserted that if inﬁdel rulers refused to accept Christian missionaries into their lands, the pope could invoke the secular power to oblige them to do so ; and Bl.
-Raymond Lull in his Blanquerna and elsewhere similarly advocated the use of force to ensure that preaching of the Christian faith was permitted in in ﬁdel territories.
+Innocent IV asserted that if inﬁdel rulers refused to accept Christian missionaries into their lands, the pope could invoke the secular power to oblige them to do so (11).
+Blessed Raymond Lull in his Blanquerna and elsewhere similarly advocated the use of force to ensure that preaching of the Christian faith was permitted in inﬁdel territories.
 Thus the role of the Crusaders was envisioned as ancillary to missionary work; they were not expected to engage in the work of conversion directly, but were expected to use their military might to make missionary work possible.
-Elsewhere, Raymond Lull had wrote: "Let the knights become religious, let them be adorned with the sign of the Cross and ﬁlled with the grace of the Holy Spirit,and let them go among the inﬁdels to preach truth concerning Thy Passion."
-Whether Lull envisioned the knights giving up warfare for preaching is questionable, but he clearly saw an evangelical motive in the Crusader movement, though elsewhere he denied that this participation should extend to compulsion.
+(12) Elsewhere, Raymond Lull had written: “Let the knights become religious, let them be adorned with the sign of the Cross and ﬁlled with the grace of the Holy Spirit, and let them go among the inﬁdels to preach truth concerning Thy Passion.”
+(13) Whether Lull envisioned the knights giving up warfare for preaching is questionable, but he clearly saw an evangelical motive in the Crusader movement, though elsewhere he denied that this participation should extend to compulsion.
+(14)

-It is a legitimate question whether or not we have answered the objection.
-In asking whether or not the Crusaders, particularly the military orders, used force in converting the Saracens, we have answered in the negative, although it is manifest that while the act of conversion itself was not coerced, coercion was a policy of the military orders in a broader sense.
+It is a legitimate to question whether we have answered the objection.
+In asking whether or not the Crusaders—particularly the military orders—used force in converting the Saracens, we have answered in the negative.
+But, although it is manifest that while the act of conversion itself was not coerced, coercion was a policy of the military orders in a broader sense.
 Consider this comment of Bl.
 Raymond Lull, again from the Liber de fine, in which he suggests that the military orders should suggest enticing the Muslim lords with promises of wealth if they would convert:

-While Lull clearly rejects compulsory conversion in other places, he does not seem to disapproved of violence as an incentive to coercion.
+While Lull makes clear in his other writings that he rejects compulsory conversion, he does not seem to disapprove of violence as an incentive to coercion.
 Is there any difference between the two?
 Is there a difference between forcing a man to do something and using force to incentivize a man to freely choose something?

-For one thing, it must be remembered that Lull was writing in 1305, long after the Holy Land was lost, and his teaching represents late-medieval fantasy rather than an accurate representation of policy.
-But the real dilemma about the ambiguous approach to coercion remains.
+To keep this in perspective, it must be remembered that Lull was writing in 1305, long after the Holy Land was lost.
+His teaching thus represents a late-medieval fantasy rather than any accurate representation of policy.
+Even so, the real dilemma about the ambiguous approach to coercion remains.
 Certainly, Bl.
-Raymond, the popes, and most other educated Catholics of the age knew the Church's perennial teaching that baptism and conversion could not be forced.
+Raymond, the popes, and most other educated Catholics of the age knew the Church’s perennial teaching that baptism and conversion could not be forced.
 But if so, then why the ubiquitous presence of coercive measures, even if we can absolve the Crusaders of the charge of forced baptisms?

-Part of the tension here is a difference in the way "force" is understood between the medieval and the modern era.
-For the medieval, "force" or "coercion" in the act of conversion were very specific ideas: they referred to physical force that was immediate and applied directly to bring about the act of baptism or conversion, for example, putting a knife to the throat of an infidel and saying "Convert or die."
-Anything short of this did not constitute "force" or "coercion."
-So, for example, Muslims living in Aragon in the 13th century were forced to listen to Christian sermons preached by the Franciscans.
+Part of the tension here is a difference in the way “force” was conceived by medieval people.
+For the medieval, “force” or “coercion” in the act of conversion were very specific ideas: they referred to physical force that was immediate and applied directly to bring about the act of baptism or conversion—for example, putting a knife to the throat of an infidel and saying “Convert or die.”
+Anything short of this did not constitute “force” or “coercion.”
+For example, Muslims living in Aragon in the 13th century were forced to listen to Christian sermons preached by the Franciscans.
 This was not considered compulsion or force, because even though the Muslims were forced to listen to the sermon, the act of conversion itself was left up to the free will of the hearers.
-Even those who advocated a more peaceful approach towards missionary work in the Holy Land admitted that force might be used to retain Christian lands and make the region safe for Christian preaching, as we have seen above with Bl.
+(17) Even those who advocated a more peaceful approach towards missionary work in the Holy Land admitted that force might be used to retain Christian lands and make the region safe for Christian preaching, as we have seen above with Bl.
 Raymond Lull; Roger Bacon was also an advocate of this view.
+(18)

 There are many factors that go into a religious conversion, from the initial hearing of the Gospel, the period of inquiry, disputation, preparation and finally baptism.
 Force was only seen as illicit when applied to the last of these factors, the actual act of baptism.
 It was illicit coercion to point a sword at someone and say, “Accept baptism!” but it was not illicit coercion to point a sword at them and say, “Listen to this homily!”, because while baptism constituted the formal act of conversion, listening to a homily did not.
 Only the formal act of conversion could not be coerced.

 Which view is correct?
-We are not really looking for right or wrong approaches here, rather just comparing ideologies.
-Both approaches have had their adherents within Catholic Tradition; there were many even in the 12th and 13th centuries who thought the missionaries to the Muslims were using too much coercion, and there are those today who would sympathize with the view of Bl.
+We are not really looking for right or wrong approaches here, but simply comparing ideologies.
+Both approaches have had their adherents within Catholic Tradition.
+There were many even in the 12th and 13th centuries who thought the missionaries to the Muslims were using too much coercion, and there are those today who would sympathize with the view of Bl.
 Raymond Lull.
-How much the secular arm can or should support the Church's mission has been probably the decisive question in the history of Christendom, one that was as perplexing to the Crusaders as it is today.
+How much the secular arm can or should support the Church’s mission has been probably the decisive question in the history of Christendom, one that was as perplexing to the Crusaders as it is today.

 I am indebted to Alan Forey’s essay The military orders and the conversion of Muslims in the twelfth and thirteenth centuries for much of the research found in this article.